Rådhusstræde 1: Carl Liebenberg

+In 1851, Liebenberg made the property subject to a comprehensive renovation.

 Rådhusstræde 1 was home to a total of 32 people at the time of the 1860 census.
 Now-widowed Frederikke Kathrine Knuth was still residing in the first-floor apartment, She lived there with two unmarried daughters (aged 31 and 33), a male servant, a female cook and two maids.
 Carl Liebenberg resided in the second-floor apartment with his foster daughter Antonette Thomasine Caroline Liebenberg, a housekeeper and a maid.
 Ludvig Theodor Malling (1807–1881), a businessman and director of Kreditforeningen for Østifternes Hushandel, resided on the third floor with his wife Anna Frederikke Malling née Nabe, their four children (aged 12–24), a lodger and two maids.
 Christian Frederik Rasmussen, a courier working for Sparekassen for Kjøbenhavn og Omegn, resided on the ground floor with his wife Ernestine Sophie Rasmussen née Ernst, their two daughters and a maid.
 Hans Christensen, a concierge, resided in the basement with his wife Killa Christensen née Sonesen and two children (aged one and four).
 Hans Hansen, an innkeeper, was also residing in the basement with his wife, daughter and a maid.

 Liebenberg lived in the building until his death in 1865.
 His foster daughter married Alfred Lund Brorson (1837–1894), director of Københavns Forstæders Brandforsikring.
 They took over the second-floor apartment but later moved to the one on the third floor.